oxford-pharmacoepi/DiagnosticsExplorerTemplate/README.md

 ## To run the local version of the shiny app:
 1. Put the resultant 'PreMerged.RData' file in data folder.
+2. Open the project in the R session ('CohortDiagnosticsShiny.Rproj')
-2. Load all the necessary libraries using renv.
+3. Load all the necessary libraries using renv.
    - renv::activate()
    - renv::restore()
    - y (to accept all the packages that are needed to install, this step can take several minutes)
-3. Run the local shiny app
+4. Run the local shiny app
    - shiny::app()
-4. You can take a look to the local shiny app.
+5. Youre local shiny app is ready!

 ## Deploy the shiny app to shinyapps.io